 Quiet Cars are a registered service mark of Amtrak.

-Refunds for unused and unexpired tickets are available as per the following guidelines.
-No refund or replacement ride will be permitted when tickets have been lost, destroyed, stolen or unaccounted for on the day of travel.
+Refunds for monthly tickets are available as per the following guidelines.
+No refund or replacement ticket will be issued for lost, destroyed or stolen one-way, 10-ride, weekend or monthly tickets.

-Union Pacific Customers: To expedite the refund process or submit TBM payments for tickets purchased from the Union Pacific, please use the following address: Union Pacific Passenger Accounting, P.O.
-Box 617763 Chicago, IL 60661.
+To submit TBM payments for tickets purchased from the Union Pacific, please use the following address:

 Weekend tickets are non-refundable.

 One-Way tickets are non-refundable and valid for 90 days (including the date of purchase).